RoboJackets/robocup-software/doc/contributing.md

 officially support them or FedoraCore).

 You'll also need a GitHub account, which you can create [here](http://github.com).
-Github is a web front-end for a program called Git, which allows multiple people to work on and contribute to the same code base, at the same time.
+GitHub is a web front-end for a program called Git, which allows multiple people to work on and contribute to the same code base, at the same time.

 Before you can begin work, you'll need to setup our RoboCup toolchain.
 You can